Guides | 10.31.2024

 There's nothing quite like settling in for a night of Halloween movies that send shivers down your spine.

 Our carefully curated selection for a wide-ranging Halloween lineup.
-We’ve plunged into the crypts of film archives to bring you a medley that transcends time and genre.
+We’ve plunged into the crypts of film archives to bring you a seasoned medley.
 From groundbreaking slashers and haunting folklore to mesmerizing animations and psychological thrillers, this compilation caters to a wide spectrum of tastes.

 "The Hills Have Eyes" (1977)